OttoDIY/OttoDIYLib/README.md

 That means it is ready to use Otto example codes! you can find them in File > Examples > OttoDIYLib [for more details or other ways to install libraries visit this link](https://www.arduino.cc/en/Guide/Libraries)

+You can also find this library in the Arduino Manager as Otto DIYLib for quick installation, (do not use other non compatible libraries.)

 ## Compatible Hardware